Klang Parade: Corporate information

 Klang Parade (along with four other malls in Malaysia: Citta Mall, 1 Mont Kiara, Ipoh Parade, and AEON Bandaraya Melaka) is managed by ARA Asset Management Limited (ARA).
 As of 30 June 2019, Gross Assets Managed by ARA Group and its Associates is more than S$83 billion across over 100 cities in 23 countries.

-Access
+Transport

 Buses

 Klang Parade is accessible via the following 96 Seranas and Smart Selangor bus services.
 Stations serving the mall are located at both sides of Jalan Meru and Jalan Pekan Baru.

 Rail

-The mall will be connected to the LRT Shah Alam line via Jalan Meru station.
-The construction of the line is scheduled to be completed In September 2025.
+The mall is connected to the LRT Shah Alam line via the Jalan Meru LRT station, which opened in 29 June 2026.